Due: 12th May

 “Let’s schedule a brief check-in [suggest a timeframe] to discuss progress on next term’s report comment deadlines.”
 This sets clear expectations for future communication and establishes accountability.

-It was a robust discussion sharing the readings and discussing the scenarios with you Colleen.
-Thank you for your input and references to the readings.
+1. Thanks Ronelle – it was great to be able to sit down with you and share our ideas and thoughts on this tricky subject.
+I also enjoyed sharing the readings and discussing the scenarios with you.
+Thank you also for your input and references to the readings.

-Scenario A – working collaboratively with Colleen Morrow on reflecting and applying communication skills – scenario A (verbal).
+8. Scenario A – working collaboratively with Ronelle Clarke on reflecting and applying communication skills – scenario A (verbal).

 To approach the problem we decided that a collaborative problem-solving approach would be a great place to begin and we started the conversation off with “Could we chat briefly”.